How to Remove Duplicates from Network Disk on a Mac

 Duplicate File Finder scans any type of volume – internal Mac hard drive, External Drives or Network Disks – and displays the results.

-Please note that it may happen, when you are trying to remove the duplicates from a Network Disk, that the Duplicate File Finder app may show you the following message:
+Please note that it may happen, when you are trying to remove the duplicates from a Network Disk, that the Duplicate File Finder displays a message that files can’t be moved to Trash.

 Why do you get this notification?

 The reason is that, by default, network volumes do not contain a Trash bin.
 But, when you click to remove duplicates with Duplicate File Finder, the application has to move the selected files to Trash (its default removal setting).
-As a result, your files can’t be moved to the temporary Trash folder and will be removed permanently.
-That’s why the Duplicate Files Finder shows you the confirmation message to make sure you understand that these files will be non-restorable after confirmation.
+As a result, your files can’t be moved to the temporary Trash folder.

 Still have questions?
 Contact our Support Team at [email protected].
 We are here to help you.